d-protsenko/smartactors-core/CoreFeatures/EndpointComponentsGeneric/README.md

       /* .. action-specific parameters .. */
     }
     ```

+* `"exception forwarder"`

+    Is alike to `"exception interceptor"` but sends a exception as source message to specified pipeline.

+    Configuration example:

+    ```JavaScript
+    {
+      "type": "exception forwarder",
+      "pipeline": ".. pipeline name .."
+    }
+    ```

 * `"fixed attribute router"`

     Chooses between configured handlers depending on value of some attribute of message.